SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 ## Generate a New BaudRate

-We had provided many frequently-used baud rate, as below:
+We had provided many frequently-used baud rates, as below:

 	#define CAN_5KBPS    1
 	#define CAN_10KBPS   2
 	#define CAN_20KBPS   3
 	#define CAN_25KBPS   4
-	#define CAN_31K25BPS 5
+	#define CAN_31KBPS   5
 	#define CAN_33KBPS   6
 	#define CAN_40KBPS   7
 	#define CAN_50KBPS   8
 	#define CAN_80KBPS   9
-	#define CAN_83K3BPS  10
+	#define CAN_83KBPS   10
 	#define CAN_95KBPS   11
 	#define CAN_100KBPS  12
 	#define CAN_125KBPS  13
 	#define CAN_200KBPS  14
 	#define CAN_250KBPS  15
 	#define CAN_500KBPS  16
-	#define CAN_666kbps  17
+	#define CAN_666KBPS  17
 	#define CAN_1000KBPS 18

 Yet you may still can't find the rate you want.
 Here we provide a software to help you to calculate the baud rate you need.